CS in Schools is a free industry-supported programme for secondary school teachers. It helps teachers learn how to successfully teach coding.

 Digital technology is compulsory in most states at most year levels in Australia.
 However, we’ve found that most schools struggle to teach digital technology.
 In particular, there’s a shortage of teachers who feel qualified to teach coding, and most successful coding classes are run outside of school hours.

-We believe that today’s teachers can effectively teach digital technology if they’re supported through in-class professional development.
+We believe that today’s teachers can effectively teach coding if they’re supported through in-class professional development.

 What do we do to help?